 There used to be a Bell telephone commercial jingle, “Reach out and touch someone.”
-(Hey, it was right after the swinging ‘70s).
-Instead of that, I’m recommending that you call, text, FaceTime, or Zoom someone you haven’t spoken to in a while.
-I texted a high school friend yesterday and the jokes picked up where they left off (he’s the one responsible for toilet paper being in such short supply).
+(Hey, it was right after the swinging 70’s).
+Instead of that, we recommend you call, text, FaceTime, or Zoom someone you haven’t spoken to in a while.
+I texted a high school friend yesterday and the jokes picked up right where they left off (he’s the one responsible for toilet paper being in such short supply).
 Think of this as a great opportunity to reconnect.

 2. Work out at home.

 Can’t go to the gym?
-Go on a walk, and do calf extensions on the steps, and pushups and planks like there’s no tomorrow.
-There are a number of great at-home workouts on Youtube.com that you can pull up on your laptop or iPad and do inside or in the yard, get your spouse to do them with you and make it competitive!
+Go on a walk, do calf extensions on the steps, and pushups and planks like there’s no tomorrow.
+There are a number of FREE great at-home workouts on Youtube.com that you can pull up on your laptop or iPad and do inside or your yard, get your spouse to do them with you and make it competitive!